oceanprotocol-archive/OEPs/6/README.md

 ## Motivation

 Ocean network aims to power marketplaces for relevant AI-related data services.
-There is a need for a standardised interface for the invocation of compute services so that
+There is a need for a standardised **interface** for the invocation of compute services so that different implementations can be provided and invoked by users of the Ocean Protocol.

 Requirements are: